amirHossein5/go-import/README.md

 https://github.com/amirHossein5/go-import
 ```

-Then install it using package control by name of `go-import`
+Then install it using package control by name of `go-import`.
+Finally restart sublime text.

 ## Settings